iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 ### Getting started: Biochemical reactions

+Constuitive gene expression is the simplest gene expression to model: at all times gene expression is on at the same rate (this is of course an oversimplification to reality, but that's part of modeling!).

 <center>
 <figure>
 <img src="assets/images/transcription-unit-k.png" width=50% />
 </figure>
 </center>

-Lets start with our initial diagram of our device!
+Lets start with our initial diagram of our device.
 The key reactions here are:
 - **Transcription:** the constuitive promoter will drive transcription of a gene (an rbs and _gfp_ coding region), producing mRNA at a constant rate, which we'll define as (k<sub>1</sub>)
 - **Translation:** the mRNA will then be translated to produce the GFP protein at a constant rate, which we'll define as (k<sub>2</sub>)